Febelin/Febelin.github.io/_pages/about.md

 Hi there!
 I'm a Master of Communication graduate with a rich academic background and practical experience.
 I obtained my master's degree from the [Graduate School of the Chinese Academy of Social Sciences](https://www.ucass.edu.cn/en/), focuing on visual communication and rumor management.
 I achieved grades with a GPA of 4.0/5.0.
 My undergraduate degree is in Japanese from [Wuhan University](https://en.whu.edu.cn/), and I also hold a minor degree in Business Administration.

 I have interned multiple times at major Chinese internet companies such as Tencent and ByteDance.
-Currently, I work full-time at the China Telecom Research Institute, where my responsibilities include research in network security and product analysis.
+Currently, I work full-time at the [China Telecom Research Institute](http://www.chinatelecom.com.cn/), where my responsibilities include research in network security and product analysis.

 Combining my educational background and professional experiences, I have a keen interest in topics such as AI security, data privacy, and information ethics.Feel free to visit my personal website for more information!

 News
 ======

 * [11/2022] I participated as a keynote speaker in the International Conference on Networks, Communications, and Information Technology (CNCIT).
 * [07/2021] As a key member and project manager, I undertook the development of 5G Internet of Things (IoT) security products.
 * [07/2020] I joined the China Telecom Research Institute and became a researcher.
 * [06/2020] I obtained my Master's degree from the Graduate School of the Chinese Academy of Social Sciences, where I studied under the guidance of Professor Luo Ziwen.
-* [04/2019] As an intern in product planning, I joined Tencent's WeChat AI Conversation Platform, where I participated in the development of intelligent voice assistant features named [Xiaowei](https://xiaowei.weixin.qq.com/).
+* [04/2019] As an intern in product planning, I joined Tencent's WeChat AI Conversation Platform, where I participated in the development of [intelligent voice assistant features] (https://xiaowei.weixin.qq.com/).
 * [06/2018] I interned with the international operations team at TikTok, which is operated by ByteDance.
 * [06/2017] I graduated from the Japanese Language Department at Wuhan University with a Bachelor's degree in Literature.